Would you like to start your first project that includes the generation of a high-quality reference genome?

 a.
 DNA extraction protocols: DNA extraction is the process of isolating DNA from cells, tissues or other biological samples.

 b.
-High Molecular Weight DNA extraction protocols: Please see in the following section Libraries Preparation for a list of recommended protocols for extracting and preparing HMW DNA for sequencing
+High Molecular Weight DNA extraction protocols: Please see in the following section Libraries Preparation for a list of recommended protocols for extracting and preparing HMW DNA for sequencing.

 RNA extraction protocols

 RNA extraction involves separating ribonucleic acid (RNA) from a cell or a tissue sample.
-The Libraries Preparation section details some recommendations for sequencing RNA in order to annotate your reference genome.

 DNA concentration, integrity, and purity

 i.
-DNA concentration: is typically measured in nanograms per microliter and can be determined using techniques such Qubit assays.
+DNA concentration: is typically measured in nanograms per microliter and can be determined using techniques such as Qubit assays.

 ii.
 DNA integrity: is a measure of the quality of the DNA.
 DNA integrity can be determined using gel electrophoresis or PCR-based methods.
 It is important to ensure that the DNA is intact and not degraded, as this can affect the accuracy of results.
-Bioanalizer is the most used.

 iii.
 DNA purity: is a measure of the level of impurities in DNA samples.
 It is important to ensure that DNA is free from contaminants, as this can affect the accuracy of results.
 DNA purity can be assessed using spectrophotometry based methods as NanoDrop.